slcorp/RTView-InfluxDB/README.md

 ###Step 1: Start the Docker Engine Service using the following command.
 *sudo service docker start*
-###Step 2: Copy the InfluxDB Docker file and the relevant configuration files to the Linux server.
+###Step 2: Copy the InfluxDB Docker file and the relevant configuration files to a local directory (e.g. ../testInfluxDB).
 	Dockerfile, run.sh, init_database.sh, influxdb.conf

+	(ensure to convert run.sh and init_database.sh as executables)
 ###Step 3: Create a new directory in the server /opt/DATA with write permission.
 *mkdir /opt/DATA*
-###Step 4: Build Docker image from the files copied over in step #1
+###Step 4: Build Docker image from the files copied over in step #2
 *docker build -t influxdb-rtview .*

 	You will see a message, "Successfully build..." when the image is built without any errors.